Skip to content

 NIH logo

-Submit Your Point-Of-Care Innovation to the 2025 CAPCaT Innovation Award Competition
+CAPCaT Innovation Award Competition

-The Center for Advancing Point of Care Technologies (CAPCaT) is now accepting applications for the 2025 Innovation Award.
-Up to four awards of $100,000 will be granted to academic researchers developing or validating point-of-care (POC) solutions with the potential to transform the diagnosis, monitoring, and treatment of heart, lung, blood, and sleep disorders.
+The Center for Advancing Point of Care Technologies (CAPCaT) offers an Innovation Award to support academic researchers developing or validating point-of-care (POC) solutions with the potential to transform the diagnosis, monitoring, and treatment of heart, lung, blood, and sleep disorders.

 Areas of Interest